sabrinahclee/sabrinahclee/README.md

 Hi, I’m Sabrina.
 I am an architecture student.
-I am interested in learning creative coding with JavaScript now.
+I am learning creative coding with JavaScript.

 <!---
 sabrinahclee/sabrinahclee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.